gabizon103/gabizon103.github.io/content/blog/intro-filament/index.md

 +++
-title = "Draft: An Introduction to Filament" date = 2024-09-16
+title = "An Introduction to Filament" date = 2024-10-1
 +++

 These days, everybody wants to design custom hardware and they want to do it quickly.
 Historically, the go-to tool for that